 The College Cost Reduction and Access Act (CCRAA) of 2007 made significant changes to the Free Student Application for Financial Aid (FAFSA) that makes it easier for unaccompanied homeless youth to obtain the financial support they need to pursue their education.
 This Act allows unaccompanied homeless youth to qualify as independent students for purposes of federal financial aid because they do not need to report their parents’ information, or have their parents sign the FAFSA.

 Talk with your counselor if you are currently a high school student, or McKinney-Vento Homeless Education Liaison.
-List of Liaisons in the state of Colorado.
+List of McKinney-Vento Homeless Liaisons.

 Each public 2 and 4-year college and private 4-year college in Colorado has a designated staff member called the McKinney-Vento Single Point of Contact to assist you with all your questions about that particular college.
 List of college contacts.
 Call or email your questions to the person listed at the college you plan to attend.